 The treatment is fairly straightforward and can be done at home, or you can have your vet do it.
 Once you find a tick attached to your reptile, rub the tick with a cotton ball that has been soaked in rubbing alcohol, then use tweezers to pull the tick off.

 Using alcohol first should help the tick release their grip and make them easier to pull off.
-If you are at all worried about diseases your reptile might have gotten from the ticks you can have your vet take a look and they may prescribe medication based on what they find.
+If you are at all worried about diseases your reptile might have gotten from the ticks you can have your vet take a look and they can prescribe medication based on what they find.

 Preventing Reptile Ticks